Episode 6: "Girl Meets Popular"

 Review (with Spoilers)

-Topic 2: What Am I Good At? – Riley
+Topic 2: Who I Am Inside (Part 1) – Riley